Build vs Buy: When to Use a Library for SaaS Backend Features

 - Getting Started — set up your first nestarc package in 5 minutes

-- Adoption Roadmap — recommended order for adding packages
+- Adoption Roadmap — recommended adoption path for first-time users

 - Prisma Extension Chaining — how packages compose together